thewalkingtoast/table-pager/README.markdown

 {
 	/**
 	* A jQuery selector for the <tbody> tablePager will append records to.
+	* Triggers an auto-refresh when set via option method.
+Resets offset to 0.
+	*
 	* -This must be provided during intialization.-
 	*
 	*/